codr4life/snabl/README.md

 ```

 #### Synchronicity
-Operations that might hang return a async actions, `sync!` yields the current task until the action is done and pushes any result.
+Operations that might hang return async actions, `sync!` yields the current task until the action is done and pushes any result.

 foo.txt:
 ```